-Recently, I was hanging out with my two-year-old and 10-month-old daughters.
+Recently, I (Anthony Crosby) was hanging out with my two-year-old and ten-month-old daughters.
 It was a normal day full of chores and Netflix kiddy shows with songs those that get stuck in your head for days.
 It was all the usual stuff…except for the fact that we had some leftover cupcakes from a birthday party looming in the kitchen.
-“I want cupcake!” my two-year-old chanted.
-Sometimes, I try to be the cool dad.
-And what’s cooler than a cupcake before lunch?
+“I want a cupcake!” my two-year-old chanted.
+Sometimes, I try to be the cool dad, and what’s cooler than a cupcake before lunch?
 I agreed to her demand but under one condition; she had to eat it in the kitchen because I had just vacuumed the floor.
 She accepted these terms.
 I focused my attention on the TV for two seconds (I had to find out if the cartoon character found his missing letters yet or not) and I turned back to see crumbs of smashed cupcake all across my freshly cleaned living room.
 My toddler is covered in frosting and my baby is crawling along the crumb trail, scooping as much as she could into her mouth.

 Babies can be so fun sometimes.

-And nobody knows this quite like Kandi Anderson.
+Furthermore, nobody knows this quite like Kandi Anderson.
 Kandi is the owner and operator of Kandi Anderson Photography, a photography business that focuses (pun not intended) on some very unique clientele…newborns and infants!
 I know some people who shoot weddings, senior pictures, nature etc. Kandi herself even photographs industrially, commercially, and even aerially…but to specialize in newborn photography?
 This was very interesting to me.

-So, Kandi and I met for coffee and we began talking about her story!
+So, Kandi and I met for coffee, and we began talking about her story!

 It turns out, babies hadn’t always been front and center when it came to her day-to-day life.
 This thirty year Carlin resident actually spent twenty years of her time as a high school secretary.
 But after she retired from the school, her skill and passion for photography begin to develop (again, pun not intended).
 She explained to me how she started out taking senior pictures and thought maybe she could find her niche going about photography in that way.
 She began working to cultivate her craft and even decided to attend a photography conference and attend some classes.
 However, it turned out, the only break-out she could get into the day of her attendance at this conference was on newborn photography.
 So, she figured, why not?
 It was a good thing, everything just “happened” to turn out that way.
-Because it was in that seminar room where her love for taking pictures of little ones was born (pun not intended).
+It was in that very seminar room where her love for taking pictures of little ones was born (pun not intended).
 From Atlanta to Spokane, to even Canada, she began traveling, learning, and growing her skills under the tutelage of some of the best infant photographers in the world.
 And she would bring her knowledge, experience, and passion back to our very own Carlin, Nevada.